-“How do you know if you’re a pluviophile?” is a question that is likely to be on your mind if you’re someone who loves rain but doesn’t know whether or not they qualify as one.
-Luckily for you, we have carefully written this article to help you look inside yourself to possibly reveal your inner pluviophile!
+“How do you know if you’re a pluviophile?” is a question that is likely to be on your mind if you love rain but don’t know whether or not they qualify as one.
+Luckily, we have carefully written this article to help you look inside yourself and possibly reveal your inner pluviophile!

 Think of your past; did you prefer rainy days?

 If you want to know if you’re a pluviophile, you should start at the beginning, and by the beginning, we mean the very beginning.
 Pluviophiles tend to start showing love for rain at an early age.
 They’re the kids you see you marvel at the sign of falling droplets.

 The ones who reach their hands out to feel the rain or open their mouths towards the sky to taste fresh rainwater.
 You’ll often find these kids taking a day off from school because their obsession with playing in the rain has gotten them sick!
 Do you feel like you were one of these kids?

 Let’s look at some of the top signs that will answer the question, how do you know if you’re a pluviophile?
 If you find yourself doing or feeling these things, then you are indeed a pluviophile.

 You love the scent of rain

 Here’s a remarkable little fact: the scent of the first rain is called petrichor, which means the fluid that flows in the veins of immortals in Greek.
 This smell can take you right back to being an innocent little kid dancing around in the rain.
 Pluviophiles too love this scent, perhaps more than anyone else.